10 Dictionaries

 </entry>

-Alone among the constituent groups, form can appear at the superEntry level as well as at the entry, hom, and sense levels:
+Alone among the constituent groups, form can appear at the entry, hom, and sense levels:

 a.ban.don 1/@"band@n/ v [T1] 1 to leave completely and for ever; desert: The sailors abandoned the burning ship.
 2 …abandon 2 n [U] the state when one's feelings and actions are uncontrolled; freedom from control...LDOCE